John A. Hartford Foundation: Leadership

 Terry Fulmer, PhD, RN, FAAN, is the President of the foundation.
 She serves as the chief strategist for the foundation, and her vision for better care of older adults is influencing the Age-Friendly Health Systems social movement.

 She is an elected member of the National Academy of Medicine and recently served on the independent Coronavirus Commission for Safety and Quality in Nursing Homes established to advise the Centers for Medicare and Medicaid Services.
 She previously served as Distinguished Professor and Dean of Health Sciences at Northeastern University.
 Prior, she served as the Erline Perkins McGriff Professor and Founding Dean of the New York University College of Nursing.
 She has held faculty appointments at Columbia University, where she was the Anna C. Maxwell Chair in Nursing, and she has also held appointments at Boston College, Yale University, and the Harvard Division on Aging at Harvard Medical School.
 She is a Distinguished Practitioner of the National Academies of Practice and is currently an attending nurse and senior nurse in the Yvonne L. Munn Center for Nursing Research at the Massachusetts General Hospital and an attending nurse at Mount Sinai Medical Center in NYC.
 Her clinical appointments have included the Beth Israel Hospital in Boston, the Massachusetts General Hospital, and the NYU Langone Medical Center.
 She is a Fellow of the American Academy of Nursing, the Gerontological Society of America, and the New York Academy of Medicine where she served as vice-chair.
 She has authored nearly 400 peer-reviewed papers.

 Priority areas

 In a rapidly evolving health care environment, the Foundation supports the spread of evidence-based models that can dramatically accelerate care improvement for older adults, which benefits all of us.
 The three priority areas are: Age-Friendly Health Systems; Family Caregiving, and Serious Illness & End of Life.

-Age-friendly health systems
+Age-Friendly Health Systems

 To prevent harm to older adults, improve health outcomes, and lower overall costs, health systems must adopt evidence-based models and practices that deliver better care to our rapidly aging population across all settings, including the home and community.
 In partnership with expert innovators and health care leaders, The John A. Hartford Foundation is working to create health systems that are age-friendly and better able to meet the goals of the Triple Aim.